Phys2Real: Fusing VLM Priors with Interactive Online Adaptation for Uncertainty-Aware Sim-to-Real Manipulation: Real-to-Sim-to-Real Policy Learning with Uncertainty-Aware Adaptation

 \section{Real-to-Sim-to-Real Policy Learning with Uncertainty-Aware Adaptation}

 Our method, Phys2Real, addresses the challenge of sim-to-real transfer by creating physically-informed digital twins and training adaptive manipulation policies.
 As illustrated in Fig.~\ref{pipeline}, our approach consists of three stages: (1) \textbf{real-to-sim} reconstruction to create geometrically accurate simulation assets, (2) \textbf{physics-parameter conditioned policy learning} in simulation with uncertainty-aware adaptation, and (3)~\mbox{\textbf{sim-to-real transfer}} that fuses VLM priors with estimates inferred from interaction data.
-Next, we describe each stage in detail.